Thank you for reading our post, please rate this article at the end.

 1) Choice of RV Matters-Weight

 Of course, the lightest options are usually the smallest and may feel claustrophobic.
-The more comfort, and more headroom, the more fuel usage.
+The more comfort and headroom, the more fuel usage.
 It’s what it is.

 2) Consider a Diesel Engine

 If fuel efficiency is your primary concern, then diesel is your best bet.
-Generally, diesel engines have higher torque and provide you with better MPG.
+Generally, diesel engines have higher torque and better MPG.
 It’s why most larger tractor-trailers are diesel-powered.

 The tough part is finding an affordable diesel truck, but sites like Autotrader are handy.